inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 It requires the following modules in the composable Ethernet interface (:ned:`LayeredEthernetInterface`)

-The :ned:`EthernetPreemptingMacLayer` contains two sub-MAC-layer submodules, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express MAC layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames:
+The :ned:`EthernetPreemptingMacLayer` contains two submodules which themselves represent Ethernet MAC layers, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express MAC layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames:

 .. figure:: media/mac.png
    :align: center

-:ned:`EthernetPreemptingMacLayer` uses intra-node packet streaming.
-Discrete packets come in the MAC module from the higher layers, but the sub-MAC-layers (express and preemptable) output packet streams.
-Packets are sent out as streams out of the MAC layer, through the PHY layer and through the Ethernet connection.
+The :ned:`EthernetPreemptingMacLayer` uses intra-node packet streaming.
+Discrete packets enter the MAC module from the higher layers, but leave the sub-MAC-layers (express and preemptable) as packet streams.
+Packets exit the MAC layer as a stream, and are represented as such through the PHY layer and the link.

+..
+Packets are sent as streams out of the MAC layer, through the PHY layer and through the link.

-During preemption, packets initially stream from the preemptable sub-MAC-layer.
-The scheduler notifies the preempting server when a packet arrives at the express MAC.
-The server stops the preemptable stream, sends the express stream, and then it restarts the preemptable steam.
+In the case of preemption, packets initially stream from the preemptable sub-MAC-layer.
+The ``scheduler`` notifies the ``preemptingServer`` when a packet arrives at the express MAC.
+The ``preemptingServer`` stops the preemptable stream, sends the express stream in full, and then eventually it resumes the preemptable stream.

 .. **V2** Here is an example for the preemption process: